-Applied analysis of Bayesian inverse problems
+Analysis of Bayesian inverse problems

+During the last few decades the Bayesian methodology has attracted a lot of attention in the inverse problems community.
+The goal of this approach is to infer an unknown parameter from a set of noisy indirect measurements.
 A particularly challenging setting for Bayesian inverse problems is when the parameter belongs to an infinite dimensional Banach space.
 This is the case in inverse problems where the forward map involves the solution of a partial differential equation (PDE).
-A key question in infinite dimensional Bayesian inverse problems is that of well-posedness: Is the solution to the inverse problem well-defined and does it depend continuously on the data?
+A key question in infinite-dimensional Bayesian inverse problems is that of well-posedness: Is the solution to the inverse problem well-defined and does it depend continuously on the data?

 Estimation of sparse parameters is a central problem in different areas such as compressive sensing, inverse problems and statistics and has wide applications in image compression, medical and astronomical imaging and machine learning.
 I am interested in the case where the compressible parameter of interest belongs to an infinite dimensional Banach or Hilbert space.
 My goal is to develop a framework for estimation of compressible parameters as well as the uncertainties that are associated with the estimated values.